Jabernathy88/dream-estate1/README.md

 ## ERDs

 Here's how I plan to model my app's data and relationships, or ERD (Entity Relationship Diagrams).
+Note that the Users page will have restful routes for full CRUD.

 Figma diagram: